Kevin Huerter

 Terrence Shannon Jr. has been cleared for full-contact, five-on-five practice, the Timberwolves announced in a press release.
 He is being listed as questionable for Monday’s game against the Kings.

 Shannon has missed the last nine games for the Wolves with a left foot fifth metatarsal bone bruise.
-After playing 339 regular-season minutes in his rookie season, he saw his playtime increase with the departure of Nickeil Alexander-Walker, but struggled to increase his production, averaging 3.9 points and 2.4 rebounds in 16.4 minutes per game through the team’s first seven contests.
+After playing 339 regular season minutes in his rookie season, he saw his playing time increase following the departure of Nickeil Alexander-Walker, but has struggled to increase his production in the early going, averaging 3.9 points and 2.4 rebounds in 16.4 minutes per game through the team’s first seven contests.

-In Shannon’s absence, Minnesota has turned to Jaylen Clark, Bones Hyland, Leonard Miller, and others.
+In Shannon’s absence, Minnesota has turned to Jaylen Clark, Bones Hyland, and Leonard Miller, among others.
 The Wolves are 10-6 on the season and have gone 8-3 in their last 11 games.

 We have more injury notes from around the league:

 • Landry Shamet exited the Knicks‘ loss to the Magic in the first quarter and is now listed as out for Monday’s game against the Nets with a sprained right shoulder, tweets Stefan Bondy of the New York Post.
 Bondy notes that head coach Mike Brown stated Landry would have a full evaluation in “the coming days,” and that this designation is only tied to the next game’s status.
-Shamet has been a surprise success for the Knicks this season, starting six games and averaging 9.3 points on 42.4% shooting from deep.
+Shamet has been a productive role player for the Knicks this season, starting six games and averaging 9.3 PPG on 42.4% shooting from deep.

 • RJ Barrett exited the Raptors‘ win against the Nets on Sunday early with a right knee sprain after landing awkwardly on a dunk, reports Danielle Michaud, as relayed by Blake Murphy of Sportsnet (Twitter link).
-Michael Grange of Sportsnet reports (via Twitter) that Barrett will get imaging done on his knee on Monday.
+According to Michael Grange of Sportsnet (via Twitter), Barrett will get imaging done on his knee on Monday.

-• Isaac Okoro and Dalen Terry are listed as out for Monday’s Bulls game against the Pelicans, writes K.C.
-Johnson of the Chicago Tribune (Twitter link).
+• Isaac Okoro and Dalen Terry are listed as out for the Bulls‘ game against the Pelicans on Monday, writes K.C.
+Johnson of the Chicago Sports Network (Twitter link).
 Kevin Huerter and Patrick Williams are listed as questionable with an illness and wrist injury, respectively.

 Bulls Notes: Huerter, Williams, Vucevic, Ring Of Honor